DidiRaggio/Jodi_Gas_Parser/README.md

 		1) run terminal command:
 			$ juptyer notebook
 		2) execute each cell with "crl + enter"

+## Options:
+	You can modify the options in parser.py lines #204 to line #206.
+These options just need to be uncommented and they consist of: output_file = True
+	standard_libraries = True
+	time_period_timestamp = True

 ## Notes:
 	1) The 'TOTDEMC', 'TOTIMPSB', 'TOTDEMO', 'MAINTOT', 'TOTEXPSB', 'CLOSTLV', 'CONVER', 'OSOURCES' codes for the FLOW_BREAKDOWNS where not found in the manual.